-Prescribed texts: Cross, Evidence (N.Z. ed.
-1963, Mathieson), Butterworths; Williams, Cases on Evidence (1967), University of Auckland.
-Available only to law students from the University Registry.
+Recommended book: Cross, Evidence (N.Z. ed.
+1963, Mathieson), Butterworths.

 Family Law (One paper) 25.20

 The law and procedure relating to marriage, divorce and other matrimonial causes.
 The legal relations of husband and wife and of parent and child.
 Maintenance and other domestic proceedings.
 Adoption, guardianship and legitimation of children.
 Affiliation.